Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/01-Intro-to-NGS-data-analysis-III.md

 	width="90%" height="90%" />
 </p>

-After variant calling is performed and a confident set of variants is determined for each sample, some downstream analyses could include comparing variants found in tumor vs. normal pairs, variants found in resistant vs. non-resistant cell lines, or stastical analysis of the presence of variants in any case-control disease populations.
+After variant calling is performed and a confident set of variants is determined for each sample, some downstream analyses could include comparing variants found in tumor vs. normal pairs, variants found in resistant vs. non-resistant cell lines, or statistical analysis of the presence of variants in any case-control disease populations.